koriym/qiq/README-STAN.md

 <?= $this->anchor(...) ?>
 ```

-You can now run static analysis on that template file, and the analyzer should recognize that `$this->anchor()` is a method on the MyHelpers class.
+You can now run static analysis on that template file, and the analyzer should recognize that `$this->anchor()` is a method on the HtmlHelpers class.

 To make enable static analysis of template variables, document them in the template file: